huggingface/transformers/model_cards/allenai/wmt16-en-de-dist-12-1/README.md

 ## Training data

-Pretrained weights were left identical to the original model released by fairseq.
-For more details, please, see the [paper](https://arxiv.org/abs/1907.06616).
+Pretrained weights were left identical to the original model released by allenai.
+For more details, please, see the [paper](https://arxiv.org/abs/2006.10369).

 ## Eval results